 The 2024 Start Strong for Long Day Care program guidelines have been updated to include information about fee relief for 3 year old children, including program’s activities, requirements, objectives, outcomes and evaluation approach.

 Department of Education preschools will receive funding to provide the equivalent of 5 days a fortnight of affordable preschool for all children.

-There will be no preschool fees charged in Department Preschools in 2023.
+There will be no preschool fees charged in public preschools in 2023.

 Start Strong program objectives are to:

 - drive improved outcomes for children, and

 - incentivise increased enrolment and attendance in quality preschool programs in the years before school.